Workshop on Pharmaceutical Development Technologies

 619 South 42nd Street, Omaha, NE

-Aaron Mohs, Ph.D., Department of Pharmaceutical Sciences, UNMC
+Program Chair: Aaron Mohs, PhD, Department of Pharmaceutical Sciences, University of Nebraska Medical Center

-Ajit S. Narang, Genentech, Inc., South San Francisco, CA
+Members: Ajit Narang, PhD, Small Molecule Pharmaceutical Sciences, Genentech, Inc., One DNA Way, South San Francisco, CA 94080

-This workshop will provide an introduction to pharmaceutical industries and an overview of the function of formulation and process development scientists in the discovery, development and commercialization of safe and efficacious drug products.
+This workshop will provide an introduction to pharmaceutical industries and an overview of the function of formulation and process development scientists in the discovery, development, and commercialization of safe and efficacious drug products.
 Sessions will include an introduction to oral biopharmaceutical development, process development for oral drug products, chromatographic and solid phase analytical methods, and considerations for development versus manufacturing in the drug development process.
-Attendees will also be able to participate in sessions related to soft skills that are essential in the pharmaceutical industry.
+Attendees will also be able to participate in panel/small group sessions directly related to career development that is essential to the pharmaceutical industry.